 Another benefit of using an autocomplete API is that it saves time.
 And, if a user spends less time typing things into an order form, the risk of shopping cart abandonment is also lowered.
 Learn more about address autocomplete.

-One of the problems with using their API is that it doesn't do what most people think it does.
-Since Google doesn't validate addresses, the addresses that are suggested via its autocomplete API are not necessarily valid and cannot expected to be standardized.
+One of the problems with using their autocomplete API is that it doesn't do what most people think it does.
+Since it doesn't validate addresses, the suggestions offered by the address autocomplete API are not necessarily valid and cannot expected to be standardized.

 Why is that a problem?

-Well, if you're using the autocomplete feature to help reduce the number of invalid addresses that users enter into your system, and Google doesn't validate addresses, you could still be getting invalid data put into your system, even if you're using Google's autocomplete API.
+Well, if you're using the autocomplete feature to help reduce the number of invalid addresses people enter, Google isn't validating these addresses.
+So, you’re still receiving invalid addresses while using Google's autocomplete.

 Another problem with Google's address autocomplete API is that it has the same restrictions as mentioned previously in this article, namely: